SalishSeaCast/SalishSeaCmd/docs/api.rst

 :kbd:`SalishSeaCmd` API
 ***********************

-This section documents the Salish Sea Nemo command processor Application Programming Interface (API).
+This section documents the SalishSeaCast NEMO command processor Application Programming Interface (API).
 The API provides Python function interfaces to command processor sub-commands for use in other sub-command processor modules, and by other software.